dustinwloring1988/docker-win10/README.md

 docker-compose up -d

 # You might have to use sudo for the docker-compose command to work
-#Below is what the error would look like.
+#Below is what the error would look like if you just needed to put sudo in front of it.

 #
 #ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?